FAForever/fa/changelog/snippets/balance.6423.md

-- (#6423) The Pulsar receives various tweaks to its stats in anticipation of its future introduction into the game.
+- (#6423) The Pulsar receives various tweaks in anticipation of its future introduction into the game.
 Additionally, the Pulsar's files have been updated to remove the last remnants of its former name.
 Initially, the unit was called Othismash.

   - Pulsar: T3 Mobile EMP Missile Launcher (SRL0310):
     - Categories added: